alphagov/notifications-local/README.md

 * [notifications-credentials](https://github.com/alphagov/notifications-credentials.git)

 You can just run the `./clone-repos.sh` script if you have git+ssh configureed.
 This will importantly also run `make generate-version-file` in each repo, which is needed by most of the app dockerfiles.

 ### Pre Requisites

 If you haven't run the clone repos above as you already had them downloaded, just make sure to generate the versions for these repos

-`cd notifications-admin` and run `make generate-version-file` to get a vesrion file for the local build of notifications-admin
+`cd notifications-admin` and run `make generate-version-file` to get a version file for the local build of notifications-admin
 `cd notfications-api` and `make generate-version-file` `cd notfications-template-preview` and `make generate-version-file`